aaravr/martian-robots/README.md

 ```

 Once the surface is initiated based on the above coordinates, please provide the coordinates for the Robot movement
-in the following format, once robot at a time
+in the following format, once robot at a time.

 - Line 1: 1 1 E (Space separated X and Y coordinate along with direction indicator)